sbstjn/serverless-dynamodb-autoscaling/README.md

 ### API Throtteling

 CloudWatch has very strict [API rate limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html)!
 If you plan to configure Auto Scaling for multiple DynamoDB tables or *Global Secondary Indexes*, request an increase of the rate limits first!
-Otherwise you might run into an error like this:
+Otherwise, you might run into an error like this:

 ```
 An error occurred while provisioning your stack: XYZ - Unable to create alarms for scaling policy XYZ due to reason: